jveillet/jk-demainilpleut/_posts/2016-03-30-wordpress-development-environment-with-docker-part-i-installing-docker.md

 The problem is, if you don't want to repeat this steps every time you start the Docker Machine, you can add the `eval "$(docker-machine env default)"` command into your `.bashrc` or your `.zshrc`, so that it will be launched every time you open a terminal window.
 Otherwise you are left with putting this command in your terminal before doing anything else with Docker, so go for the lazy way and put it in your bash profile file.

 <div class="alert alert--info">
   <strong>Where is .bashrc, or .zshrc?</strong> Those files are located in your home folder, so if you <code>cd ~/</code> in your terminal, you should find them.
-If they do not exist, just do a <code>touch ~/.bashrc</code> or <code>touch ~/.zshrc</code> before editing them.
+If they do not exist, do a <code>touch ~/.bashrc</code> or <code>touch ~/.zshrc</code> before editing them.
 </div>

 ## Start and stop machines {#start_stop}

-When you're done with whatever you were doing with your Docker environment, there is a command that permits to stop the machine (just like shutting down your computer), and, the opposite, a command to start the machine again.
+When you're done with whatever you were doing with your Docker environment, there is a command that permits to stop the machine (like shutting down your computer), and, the opposite, a command to start the machine again.

 ```bash
 $ docker-machine stop default